randomcontrol/mkdocs/metacode/docs/index.md

 ![Welcome to Maverick Render](welcome.png "Welcome to Maverick Render"){style="max-width: 512px;"}

-This corner of the Internet provides documentation for both products in the Maverick Render suite:
+This corner of the web provides documentation for both products in the Maverick Render suite:

 - **Maverick Studio**
 - **Maverick Indie**